elephantscale/es-training-new/google-cloud/slides/Cloud-Storage.md

 * __Standard Storage:__
     - Frequently accessed data (hot data)
     - 99.99%  availability
+    - "Hot" data, including websites, streaming videos, and mobile apps.
 * __Nearline Storage:__
     - Infrequently accessed data ( )
     - Suited for archival, backup, long tail media storage
+    - Data that can be stored for 30 days.
 * __Coldline Storage:__
     - Suited for archival
     - Very low cost storage
+    - Data that can be stored for 90 days
 * __Archival Storage:__
     - Cheapest storage
     - Data stored for legal / regulatory reasons, but not accessed frequently
+    - Data that can be stored for 365 days.
 * Reference : https://cloud.google.com/storage/

 ---

 ## Pricing

+**IMPORTANT**

-* Prices vary according amount of data / discounts ..etc.
+Prices vary according amount of data / discounts ..etc.
 The following will give you some idea

-* Storage fees
+Storage fees

 |          | Standard Storage | Nearline | Coldline | Archival |
 |----------|------------------|----------|----------|----------|